GU4243-ADS/Spring2018/Project_Starter_Codes/Project3-Algorithms/doc/project3_desc.md

 3. Su, X., & Khoshgoftaar, T. M. (2009).
 A survey of collaborative filtering techniques.
 Advances in artificial intelligence, 2009, 4.
 * A review paper of collaborative filtering.

+4. Jeh, G., & Widom, J. (2002, July).
+SimRank: a measure of structural-context similarity.
+In Proceedings of the eighth ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 538-543).
+ACM.
+* Proposes the SimRank similarity measure.

 Others to be added...